-Spouses of E-3 visa holders are eligible to work after obtaining an employment authorization document (EAD, described below).
+- Spouses of E-3 visa holders are eligible to work after obtaining an employment authorization document (EAD).

 The Employment Authorization Document (EAD) provides a foreign national with authorization to work and earn income in the United States for a specific period of time.
 The document may be issued to a foreign national who files an application based on a particular nonimmigrant status or in conjunction with certain applications for immigration benefits.
 Examples include: applicants with pending permanent residence (I-485) applications, asylum applicants, F-1 students on optional practical training, L-2, E-3, and J-2 dependents, and individuals with Temporary Protected Status.

 The Basics: EAD

 - Most cards are valid for one or two years and can be renewed indefinitely as long as the underlying eligibility remains valid.

 - No prevailing wage requirement.

 - Individual can work for any employer in any position (with the exception of F-1 students on OPT, as noted above).